-Shirley is a Visual Artist based in Barwon Heads, Victoria who is passionate about the environment and capturing the beauty of nature through her selection of the environment’s objects.
+Shirley Ploog is a Visual Artist based in Barwon Heads, Victoria who is passionate about the environment and capturing the beauty and fragility of nature.

-Shirley has participated in a number of solo and group exhibitions and has been a finalist in several art prizes namely the Wyndham Art Prize, Stanthorpe Art Prize and the Macquarie Emerging Art Prize.
-This year Shirley has a solo show in July at Projectspace, Gallerysmith, showcasing the endangered Moonah Tree native to her coastal location.
+Shirley has participated in a number of solo and group exhibitions and has been a finalist in numerous art prizes namely the Heysen Prize for Landscape, Maritime Art Prize, Wyndham Art Prize, Stanthorpe Art Prize, Lethbridge 10,000 Art Prize, Omnia Art Prize and the Macquarie Emerging Art Prize.